PrincetonUniversity/PsyNeuLink/branch/master/_sources/PCTC_model.rst.txt

 layers (color & word), and task information (color naming or word reading) are connected with each other with bidirectional weights.
 The response layer receives input weights from both hidden layers, but does not project back to these the two hidden layers.
 This is different to the previous Cohen & Huston (1994) model).
-Conflict is computed on the output state of the task layer, and projected from the task layer to the response layer.
+Conflict is computed on the OutPort of the task layer, and projected from the task layer to the response layer.
 If task conflict exists, prevents the response layer from a fast response.
 The conflict projection is the main difference from the Kalanthroff et al., (2018) model to the Cohen & Huston (1994) model.
 A graph of the model is shown below.